ahsumon85/secure-spring-boot-microservice/README.md

 ##
-# Product Service
+# Item Service

-Now we will see `micro-product-service` as a resource service.
-The `micro-product-service` a REST API that lets you CRUD (Create, Read, Update, and Delete) products.
-It creates a default set of products when the application loads using an `ProductApplicationRunner` bean.
+Now we will see `micro-item-service` as a resource service.
+The `micro-item-service` a REST API that lets you CRUD (Create, Read, Update, and Delete) products.
+It creates a default set of items when the application loads using an `ItemApplicationRunner` bean.

 ```